hbhutta/xenon-gas-exchange-consortium/README.md

 # xenon-gas-exchange-python

-The xenon gas exchange pipeline, developed at the [Driehuyslab](https://sites.duke.edu/driehuyslab/), processes raw MRI data and produces a summary report to analyze the functionality of the human lung.
+The xenon gas exchange pipeline, developed at the [Driehuys Lab](https://sites.duke.edu/driehuyslab/), processes raw MRI data and produces a summary report to analyze the functionality of the human lung.
 The details of the workflow can be seen in the Wiki(see left menu bar)-- work in progress.
 This ReadMe presents the installation and basic usage the pipeline.
 Before moving to the installation process, download or clone this repository in your computer.

 ## Table of contents: